-Tip: think keywords and search words or phrases whenever you’re writing, but don’t fill every line with keywords.
+Tip: think of keywords and search words or phrases whenever you write, but don’t fill every line with keywords.
 Balancing strong keywords and writing in a way that’s engaging to your audience.
 Don’t write to fill up space.

 If you search for social networks, your head will spin because there are so many.
 Invest in building genuine relationships on Facebook, Twitter, or LinkedIn.
-Facebook, to me, is more friend-ish, and Twitter can get you spammed by a ton of peeps promoting their business opportunities and products.
+Facebook, to me, is more friend-ish, and Twitter can get you spammed by many people promoting their business opportunities and products.
 I’m becoming huge of LinkedIn and the potential of LinkedIn’s groups.
-Sometimes smaller niche social networks will give you greater visibility in reaching a more targeted audience.
+Sometimes, smaller niche social networks will give you greater visibility in reaching a more targeted audience.

 Tip: Don’t get sucked into socializing because it will be counterproductive.
 You can be productive and mix by keeping it to 30 minutes a day on social networks.
 With Twitter, focus on Retweeting if you find something valuable and use @reply to engage with your followers and start having conversations.
-Do NOT spam your followers or constantly promote your products or business opportunity.
+Do NOT spam your followers or constantly promote your products or business opportunities.

 Niche Social Networks

 Niche social networks can be a great resource to meet people in your niche market.
 Ning offers thousands of groups, and LinkedIn is excellent and has enormous potential.
 There are forums for direct sales and network marketing entrepreneurs.
-Groups are also a perfect place to meet people that are selling similar products or share similar interests.
-For example, the WAHM forum has thousands of members that are in direct sales and network marketing.
-If you’re in the clothing or fashion business, you might check out Stylehive, which has a community, tags, and group for like-minded people.
+Groups are also a perfect place to meet people selling similar products or sharing similar interests.
+For example, the WAHM forum has thousands of members in direct sales and network marketing.
+If you’re in the clothing or fashion business, you might check out Stylehive, which has a community, tags, and groups for like-minded people.
 Social bookmarking sites are underutilized and quite effective!

 Leverage a Community